ClusterHQ/flocker/docs/advanced/volume/index.rst

 When a volume is pushed a ``zfs send`` is used to serialize its data for transmission to the remote machine, which does a ``zfs receive`` to decode the data and create or update the corresponding ZFS dataset.

+If the sending node determines that it has a snapshot of the volume in common with the receiving node (as determined using ``flocker-volume snapshot``) then it will construct an incremental data stream based on that snapshot.
+This can drastically reduce the amount of data that needs to be transferred between the two nodes.

 Handoff involves renaming the ZFS dataset to change the owner UUID encoded in the dataset name.
 For example, imagine two volume managers with UUIDs ``1234`` and ``5678`` and a dataset called ``mydata``.